mecid/mecid.github.io/_posts/2026-04-06-building-list-replacement-in-swiftui.md

 }
 ```

-Another interesting UI primitive I built is the SectionedSurface.
-It uses ForEach(sections:) which allows us to extract all the sections from the passed view and filter out the sections without content and add some paddings to section headers.
+Another interesting UI primitive I built is the *SectionedSurface*.
+It uses **ForEach(sections:)** which allows us to extract all the sections from the passed view and filter out the sections without content and add some paddings to section headers.

 ```swift
 public struct NavigationButtonStyle: ButtonStyle {